clearclaw/18xx_1820/README.md

 An 18xx game set in England.
 Novel properties include:

-- Future trains: Currently and increasingly unavailable trains are sold in advance in the early stock rounds.
+- *Future trains:* Currently and increasingly unavailable trains are sold in advance in the early stock rounds.

-- Cousins: Like a private companu that can both buy and sell shares and which grants a special power to the companies it invests in.
+- *Cousins:* Like a private companu that can both buy and sell shares and which grants a special power to the companies it invests in.

-- Free track system: Cities & towns appear anywhere on the map (subject to simple spacing rules).
+- *Free track system:* Cities & towns appear anywhere on the map (subject to simple spacing rules).

-- Share counts: Companies can be private, 5-share, 10-share, 20-share
+- *Share counts:* Companies can be private, 5-share, 10-share,
-  or 50-share and can and do move up and down on that scale during the game.
+  20-share or 50-share and can and do move up and down on that scale during the game.

-- Takeovers and liquidations: Companies buy other companies.
+- *Takeovers & liquidations:* Companies buy other companies.
 Often.

 - Trains: Trains never rust, they just get more and more and very much more expensive to own.